shinnng/bubble.py/docs/filters.rst

     - [A, B] "A in first position AND B in second position (and anything after)"
     - [[A, B], [A, B]] "(A OR B) in first position AND (A OR B) in second position (and anything after)"

-See the JSON-RPC documentation for `eth_newFilter <https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_newfilter>`_ more information on the standard filter parameters.
+See the JSON-RPC documentation for `bub_newFilter <https://ethereum.org/en/developers/docs/apis/json-rpc/#bub_newFilter>`_ more information on the standard filter parameters.

     .. note::

-        Though ``"latest"`` and ``"safe"`` block identifiers are not yet part of the specifications for ``eth_newFilter``, they are supported by web3.py and may or may not yield expected results depending on the node being accessed.
+        Though ``"latest"`` and ``"safe"`` block identifiers are not yet part of the specifications for ``bub_newFilter``, they are supported by web3.py and may or may not yield expected results depending on the node being accessed.

 Creating a log filter by either of the above methods will return a :class:`LogFilter` instance.